 To establish sound cash management practices and safeguard cash receipts against theft or loss.
 For this policy, "cash" is defined as currency, coin, checks, money orders, and credit card receipts.

 This policy applies to cash received or collected by a Franklin & Marshall College Department or Student Organization for College-related activities.
-All cash received or collected for College-related activities must be deposited on the day it is received at the Cashier Window located in the Diplomat Exchange inside the Steinman College Center (click here for the Cashier Window hours of operation).
+All cash received or collected for College-related activities must be deposited on the day it is received at the Cashier Window located in the Diplomat Exchange inside the Steinman College Center.

 Cash received after the Cashier Window is closed for the day, or over a weekend or College holiday must be taken to the Diplomat Exchange inside the Steinman College Center.
 All deposit items should be placed in a tamper proof deposit bag (the Cashier will provide tamper-proof bags for after-hours deposits)and dropped in the safe located on the brick wall between the information Desk and the west entrance of the main lobby.
 If the Steinman College Center is closed, Public Safety can provide access to the building.
 The cash depositor must then send an email to email@example.com to notify the Cashier of the deposit.
 The Cashier will then reply to the e-mail from the depositor and instruct them to complete the deposit transaction at the Cashier the next business day during Cashier Window hours.